dkauf42/bayota/README.md

 # ⚙ How do I get set up?

+***Note: The CAST Source data is not included in this repository. \
+Full installation and usage is not possible without the source data.***

 ##### 1📉 Ensure the IPOPT solver is installed and in $PATH

 -- The Ipopt solver must be installed separately in order to solve Efficiency BMP optimization problems.